OdedRub/jenkins-eks-project/README.md

 The web pages presented to the user.

 ### Deployment.yaml
 Kubernetes deployment file for managing the application's replicas.
-The image tag inside the file is an environment variable which changes during the Jenkins pipeline according to the commit pushed from the repository.
+The image tag inside the file is an environment variable which changes during the Jenkins pipeline according to the current commit hash.

 ### Service.yaml
 Kubernetes service file for exposing the application within the cluster.